viswadarshan-024/portfolio/README.md

 ## Aspiring NLP & Gen AI Enthusiast

 Hi, I'm **Viswadarshan R R**, a final year B.Tech student in Computer Science and Business Systems at Thiagarajar College of Engineering, Madurai.
 I specialize in AI and Natural Language Processing (NLP), with a keen interest in Generative AI.
 I'm passionate about exploring and creating impactful solutions through design and advanced technology.
-I've contributed to academic journals on Tamil Language Processing and developing variety of industry-standard AI projects with a focus on the entire development lifecycle.
+I'm contributing to academic journals on Tamil Language Processing and developing variety of industry-standard AI projects with a focus on the entire development lifecycle.
 I'm always looking for ways to expand my knowledge and experience in the field.

 ---